Dymshits–Kuznetsov hijacking affair: Aftermath

 After immigrating to Israel, Kuznetsov headed the news department of "Radio Liberty" (1983–1990), and was the chief editor of the largest Israeli Russian-language newspaper, Вести (1990–1999), the most popular Russian-language newspaper outside of Russia.

 "The Committee to Free the Leningrad Three," headed by Colorado State Senator Tilman Bishop, was instrumental in organizing grassroots and diplomatic campaigns to release the remaining prisoners.

 In February 1981, Mendelevitch was released and joined his family in Israel.
 He urged continuance of the campaign to free two members of the group, Fedorov and Murzhenko: "The fact that both are non-Jewish is the worst example of Soviet discrimination and must not pass without protest."

-On 15 June 1984, Aleksei Murzhenko (1942-1999) was released, only to be rearrested for "parole violation" and sentenced to another two years; he was released June 4, 1987 and immigrated to the USA Feb.
-29, 1988.
+On 15 June 1984, Murzhenko (1942-1999) was released, only to be rearrested for parole violation and sentenced to another two years; he was released 4 June 1987 and immigrated to the USA 29 Feb.
+1988.
 In June 1985, after serving 15 years, Yuri Fedorov was released under the 101st kilometre settlement restriction.
 He was denied an exit visa until 1988, when he left for the United States.
 In 1998, he founded The Gratitude Fund in order to commemorate the Soviet dissidents "who waged a war against Soviet power and sacrificed their personal freedom and their lives for democracy."

 In 2016, Operation Wedding, a documentary about the hijacking directed by Anat Zalmanson-Kuznetsov (the daughter of Kuznetsov and Sylva Zalmanson, two participants in the plot) was released.